 Finnick Odair in The Hunger Games, in-universe.
-Of course, this series being what it is, this trope gets deconstructed hard when it's revealed that President Snow has been forcing him to prostitute himself because desirability = profit.
+Of course, this series being what it is, this trope gets deconstructed when it's revealed that President Snow has been forcing him to prostitute himself because desirability = profit.

 Alec Scudder in Maurice is an example of this.
 He's gay, he's up for getting down with Maurice and their relationship doesn't end up with anyone dying.

 Hornblower from Horatio Hornblower series is Mr Fanservice even on paper.
 Ladies are known to be attracted to men in uniforms, but Hornblower gets a Shower Scene every now and then, too.
 As a captain, Hornblower is known to his crew for taking a daily shower by having a couple of sailors at the pump with a hose—even in the Baltic where the water is freezing, and an incident partway through has him moving around the deck without any clothes on for about half an hour.
 The first time this habit appears chronologically is in Lieutenant Hornblower, where it's described in great detail: the hoseman pumping a stream of water on him, casting a towel aside, standing there naked in the sunshine, an amused crowd gathering to watch and Mr Bush's musings that it might be pleasurable despite being unhealthy.

 In The Wise Man's Fear, Tempi's default costume is a suit of skin-tight "mercenary reds."
 Of course, he spends a considerable portion of the expedition not wearing a shirt, or entirely naked.